ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

     Insert 2 closing bolts

-    * For now use only 2 bolts (part T) to bolt the Dual Nimble together using the outer bolt holes.
-This is done to close the Dual and keep everything together while you complete the drive cable and sleeve.
+    * For now use only 2 bolts (part T) to bolt the Nimble C/C together using the outer bolt holes.
+This is done to close the C/C and keep everything together while you complete the drive cable and sleeve.

+    ..
+Note:: Do not tighten these M3 bolts too tight.
+Simply finger tight and a 1/4 turn is enough.

 Step 11
 -------